 About me

 I'm currently working on my startup, Goodwright, as its CTO, but still enjoy working on open source stuff and other projects in what time that leaves me.
-Other than that, I enjoy running, walking, and making properly-labeled graphs.
+Other than that, I enjoy running, history, and making properly-labeled graphs.
 Here's how I got here:

 Latest First